balena-io-experimental/coral-audio-analysis/README.md

 **webserver** - Express webserver that runs on port 80 to provide a view into the sound app activity, listen to files and decide which ones to upload.

-To see the sounds that have been detected by the device, as well as the classification, browse to the device's IP or public URL if enabled.
+To see the sounds that have been detected by the device, as well as the classification, browse to the device's IP (or public URL if enabled) to access the web UI.
+Links at the bottom of this UI provide device information as well as data export.

 Use the device variables below to customize the behavior of the application:

 (Recorder)

 `WAV_REC_THRESHOLD` - minimum intensity of audio reaching mic that triggers a recording start (default is 2000)

-`INPUT_INDEX` - index of physical audio input to use for recording (default is to use the board's default input) - You can see the audio details in the "recorder" log window when the container starts.
+`INPUT_INDEX` - index of physical audio input to use for recording (default is to use the board's default input) - You can see the audio details in the "recorder" log window when the container starts, or via the "device info" link at the bottom of the application's web page.

 `FAN_SPEED` - (Coral Dev board only) set a value in rpm (average range is 2000 - 8000) to run the board fan at a constant speed.
 Without this set, the fan is supposed to run automatically at 65 C. (Note that any fan noise will be picked up by the on-board microphone and cause significantly less accurate predictions by the classifier)